WCoetser/Trl.Serialization/readme.md

 # Multiple datasets in the same document

-By convention, the root object being deserialized is referred to as `root`, ex.:
+By convention, the root object being serialized/deserialized is referred to as `root`, ex.:

 ```C#
 root: "Hello World";